 A. SST-Only Inspections.
-The OSHA-1 Forms must be marked as "programmed planned" in Item 24.
-In addition, the "NEP" box is to be checked and the value "SSTARG05" recorded in Item 25d (the SST inspections are being coded under the NEP for ease of tracking).
-NOTE: Health inspections conducted in accordance with this Notice are also to be coded as an SST-05 inspection.
+The OSHA-1 Form must be marked as "programmed planned" in Item 24.
+In addition, the "NEP" box is to be checked and the value "SSTARG06" recorded in Item 25d (the SST inspections are being coded under the NEP for ease of tracking).
+NOTE: Health inspections conducted in accordance with this Notice are also to be coded as an SST-06 inspection.

 B. SST Combined with Unprogrammed Inspections.
-For all unprogrammed inspections conducted in conjunction with an SST inspection, the OSHA-1 Forms must be marked as "unprogrammed" in Item 24 with the appropriate unprogrammed activity identified.
-In addition, the "NEP" box is to be checked and the value "SSTARG05" recorded in Item 25d.
+For all unprogrammed inspections conducted in conjunction with an SST inspection, the OSHA-1 Form must be marked as "unprogrammed" in Item 24 with the appropriate unprogrammed activity identified.
+In addition, the "NEP" box is to be checked and the value "SSTARG06" recorded in Item 25d.

 C. SST Combined with NEP or LEP Inspections.
 For all programmed inspections such as NEPs and LEPs conducted in conjunction with an SST inspection, the OSHA-1 Forms must be marked as "programmed planned" in Item 24.
-In addition, the "NEP" box is to be checked and the value "SSTARG05" recorded in Item 25d along with all NEP and LEP IMIS codes applicable to the inspection.
+In addition, the "NEP" box is to be checked and the value "SSTARG06" recorded in Item 25d along with all NEP and LEP IMIS codes applicable to the inspection.

-NOTE: If an SST inspection is combined with an unprogrammed (e.g., complaint) inspection and a programmed inspection, such as an LEP, Item 24 must be marked "unprogrammed."
+D. SST Combined with Unprogrammed and other Programmed Inspections.
+If an SST inspection is combined with an unprogrammed (e.g., complaint) inspection and a programmed inspection, such as an NEP or LEP, Item 24 must be marked "unprogrammed."

-D. EEP Cases and EEP-Related Inspections.
-Any SST inspection that becomes an initial-EEP case and any SST inspection that is an EEP-related inspection, in addition to the above coding, must be coded "EEP" in N-08.
-If it is an SST inspection that meets the criteria to become an initial-EEP case, then the coding will be done when it is determined that the inspection meets the EEP criteria.
-If, however, it is an EEP-related inspection, the coding may be done as soon as the case is opened.
+E. EEP Cases and EEP-Related Inspections.
+Any SST inspection that becomes an initial-EEP case and any SST inspection that is an EEP-related inspection, in addition to the above coding, must be coded "N-08 EEP" in the optional information field of the OSHA-1.
+If it is an SST inspection that meets the criteria to become an initial-EEP case, then the coding will be added when it is determined that the inspection meets the EEP criteria.
+If, however, it is an EEP-related inspection, the coding should be entered as soon as the case is opened.

-See the memorandum referenced in paragraph III.K, above, for all IMIS coding necessary for the Enhanced Enforcement Program (EEP).
+See the memorandum referenced in paragraph III.J, above, for all IMIS coding necessary for the Enhanced Enforcement Program (EEP).